© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Weavers Down, 850m NNE of Wylds Farm is a scheduled monument protected by Historic England under reference 1020508.
 View the official record →

-Bowl barrow on Weavers Down is a Bronze Age burial monument located near Wylds Farm in Hampshire, England.
+Bowl barrow on Weavers Down, 850m NNE of Wylds Farm, is a Bronze Age burial monument situated in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020508.

 Bowl barrow on Weavers Down, 850m NNE of Wylds Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020508.